Elladan81/McGyverLabyrinth01/README.txt

 The second will contain the object classes that make up my game.
 The third will contain constants of the game (window configuration, images, sounds,etc.).

 ####

-At launch, the game will have to take place in several stages.

-First, the window will have to display a home screen, which will prompt the player to choose a level.

-When the choice is made, the game must then be launched, with the possibility of returning to the home screen.

-When the labyrinth is finished, we will have to find the home screen, and be able to choose another level.
+There is only one level.

-The structure of the level (departure, location of the walls, arrival), will have to be recorded in a file lvl1, lvl2 ... to create and modify them easily.
+The structure (departure, location of the walls, arrival), must be recorded in a file for easy modification if necessary.
+MacGyver will be controlled by the arrow keys on the keyboard.
+Objects will be randomly assigned to the maze and will change locations if the user closes the game and raises.

-The window will be a square that can display 15 sprites along the length.
+The game window will be a square that can display 15 sprites along the length.

-McGyver will have to move from box to box, with 15 boxes along the length of the window
+MacGyver will have to move from box to box, with 15 boxes on the length of the window!

-McGyver will be controlled by the directional keys on the keyboard.

-The user can at any time return to the main menu to choose another level.

-The labyrinth will be finished when McGyver reaches the exit, equipped with the sarbacanne and the needle
+He will retrieve an object simply by moving on it.
+The program stops only if MacGyver has recovered all the objects and found the labyrinth output.
+If he does not have all the objects and he comes to the guard, he dies (life is cruel to the heroes).
+The program will be standalone, that is it can be run on any computer.